TritonDataCenter/rfd/rfd/0174/README.md

 existing shrimp HW for this role.
 All 20 iscsi target machines should have disks of the same size.

-For proper durability, each iscsi target can only present one disk (physical or virtual) to each of the active/passive servers.
-Because the repurposed shrimps can have 34 usable disks (2 are set aside for the system's "zones" pool), we can support up to 34 active/passive `makos`.
+For proper durability, each iscsi target can only present one disk to each top-level vdev in the zpool of the active/passive servers.
+Because the repurposed shrimps can have 34 usable disks (2 are set aside for the system's "zones" pool), we can support a maximum of 34 active/passive `makos`.
+A better alternative with 34 available disks is to have 17 active/passive `makos` with a zpool built with two 20-wide raidz3 top-level vdevs.
+This allows each `mako` to have a larger zpool with the same durability.
+If an iscsi target fails, there will be two disks that are unavailable, but they will be in different raidz3 vdevs.

+Given different configurations for the iscsi target machine or different raidz choices, a variety of valid options for the `mako` zpool configuration are possible.

-To summarize, the raidz3 width used by the `makos` defines how many iscsi target machines we need, and the number of available data disks in the iscsi target machines determines how many active/passive `mako` servers we can provision to use the iscsi target machines.
+To summarize, the raidz width used by the `makos` defines how many iscsi target machines we need, and the number of available data disks in the iscsi target machines determines the maximum number of active/passive `mako` servers we can provision to use the iscsi target machines.
+We can configure fewer `mako` servers with multiple top-level vdevs, as long as disks from a single iscsi target are configured into different top-level vdevs in the zpool.

 We'll call this collection of machines a storage group.
 This is the full set of machines with multiple active/passive `mako` servers making use of